WWTV: History

 On May 10, 2007, it was announced that the area's Fox affiliate, WFQX-TV, was being sold by Rockfleet Broadcasting to Cadillac Telecasting.
 The Federal Communications Commission (FCC) gave regulatory approval in late October of that year.
 After the closing of the sale, Cadillac Telecasting entered into a shared services agreement (SSA) with WWTV and WWUP.

 On June 12, 2009, WWTV and WWUP turned off their analog signals and moved their digital signals to the previous analog channels.
 On September 29, 2010, the FCC granted WWTV a construction permit for a digital fill-in translator on their pre-transition channel 40.
-This translator will primarily serve the Traverse City area.
+This translator will primarily serve the few parts of the Traverse City area that could no longer watch the main signal on channel 9 over the air.
 This repeater began operation on December 1, 2011.
+However, few viewers actually lost access to CBS programming due to the very high penetration of cable and satellite, which are all but essential for acceptable television in this vast market.

-In February 2017, the station moved its studios and offices from its transmitter location near Tustin to a renovated office building in Cadillac.
+In February 2017, the station moved its studios and offices from its transmitter location near Tustin to a renovated office building near US 131) in Cadillac; the street near the building was renamed Broadcast Way.
+For 63 years, ice forming on the tower had been the bane of WWTV's existence.
+Chunks fell off during ice thaws, as large as small cars at times, and staffers' vehicles were frequently smashed.
 On the night of August 30, 2018, the 1961 building caught fire and was destroyed, also compromising the transmitter portion of the building and forcing the station to scramble to bring its over-the-air and pay-TV signals back online in some form.
 It took a couple of days for the channel to be available again to cable TV and satellite customers.
 Streaming video of local newscasts is available.
-The broadcast signal was restored in early September at reduced power until a new transmitter is installed.
+The broadcast signal was restored in early September at reduced power until a new transmitter was installed.

+In 2025, WWTV moved most of its operations to an office suite in Traverse City, while selling the Cadillac studio to the Wexford-Missaukee Intermediate School District.
+Master control moved to a smaller building in Cadillac, 48 mi south of Traverse City.
+According to operations manager Ben Scripps, the Cadillac studio was too large and too expensive to maintain.
+Key Code Media overhauled WWTV's technical operation so one person could do the work of three people.